 350 photos were taken on the night ranging from the mundane to the extraordinarily bizarre.

-Written in Processing and Arduino.
+Written in Processing and made with Arduino.

 Project part of the Digital Sizzle 6 Hackathon – Group project – Idea, visual look and part coded by me.